The 25 Best Things to Do in Sayulita Mexico + Travel Guide

 14. Take a yoga class

-Among all the best things to do in Sayulita, you will enjoy a relaxing yoga class, and even better if it’s on a private beach and with stunning views over the ocean.
+Among all the best things to do in Sayulita, you will enjoy a relaxing yoga class, and even better if it’s on a private beach with stunning views over the ocean.

 The Yoga community started to grow back in the days when Sayulita was just starting to become the mecca for surfers and other collateral activities were starting to grow.